- Future Students

 Please note that only a limited number of "recommended texts" are ordered.
 The bookstore will order the number of required texts equal to the maximum enrollment in your course.
-It is the responsibility of the instructor to order the required number of desk copies directly from the publisher.
+The instructor is responsible for ordering the required number of desk copies directly from the publisher.
 Make your request to the publisher in writing on university letterhead, stating the course number and the maximum enrollment expected.

-Please provide information for your book orders to Ryan Ostonal (email@example.com) at least six weeks before the start of the semester.
+Please provide information for your book orders to email@example.com at least six weeks before the start of the semester.

-If at all possible, when choosing your texts, check with the publisher to ensure the texts you are using are still in print.
-This will alleviate problems and last minute substitutions.
-Please telephone the SFU bookstore (778.782.3656 ) for information or visit the list of publisher representatives on the Bookstore website.
+If possible, when choosing your texts, check with the publisher to ensure the texts you are using are still in print.
+This will alleviate problems and last-minute substitutions.
+Please telephone the SFU bookstore (778.782.3656) for information or visit the list of publisher representatives on the Bookstore website.

 Please note that it is the responsibility of the instructor to order the required number of desk copies directly from the publisher.

 Custom Courseware is printed material written, or specifically chosen, by faculty members for use in an SFU course and produced "in-house" by the bookstore.
 It may contain photocopies of chapters of textbooks, case studies, articles from journals, etc.